 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Unisys Corporation (UIS) Investors and Encourages Investors to Contact the Firm Before January 10, 2023

-/EIN News/ -- NEW YORK, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of Pennsylvania on behalf of those who acquired Unisys Corporation (“Unisys” or the “Company”) (NYSE: UIS) securities between August 3, 2022 through November 7, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of Pennsylvania on behalf of those who acquired Unisys Corporation ("Unisys" or the "Company") UIS securities between August 3, 2022 through November 7, 2022, both dates inclusive (the "Class Period").
 Investors have until January 10, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Unisys, together with its subsidiaries, operates as an information technology services company worldwide.
 The Company operates in Digital Workplace Solutions (DWS); Cloud and Infrastructure Solutions (C&I); and Enterprise Computing Solutions (ECS) segments.